Laci1953/RC2014-CPM/pool/readme.txt

 - the movement of the balls
 - the distance from a point to a line ( https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line )
 - the balls elastic collision parameters ( https://en.wikipedia.org/wiki/Elastic_collision )

+I made some changes.
+First, the coordinates of the aim point are displayed.
+Second, if there are any extra arguments specified in the command line, the game starts in 'training' mode, so that you can practice hitting repeatedly the ball, from the same starting position, using different aiming points, to see the different resulting trajectories.